cs3org/OCM-API/IETF-RFC.md

 ##  Token Request

-To obtain an access token, the Receiving Server MUST send an HTTP POST request to the Sending Server’s tokenEndPoint as discovered in the OCM provider metadata, following section 4.4.2 of [RFC6749].
+To obtain an access token, the Receiving Server MUST send an HTTP POST request to the Sending Server’s {tokenEndPoint} as discovered in the OCM provider metadata, following section 4.4.2 of [RFC6749].
 Here follows an example of such POST request: